Macromiidae

-The insect family Macromiidae contains the dragonfly species known as cruisers or skimmers.
-They tend to fly over bodies of water (and roads) straight down the middle.
-They are similar to Aeshnidae in size, but the eyes are green and just barely meet at the top of the head.
+Macromiidae is a family of dragonflies.
+The family contains species known as cruisers or skimmers.
+They are known to fly over bodies of water and roads.
+They are similar to Aeshnidae in size, but with green eyes that barely meet at the top of their head.

-Macromiidae, or Macromiinae, has been traditionally considered as a subfamily of Corduliidae (Kirby, 1890).
-It contains four genera and 125 species worldwide.
+The family Macromiidae is in the superfamily Libelluloidea.
+It contains three genera and 125 species worldwide.

-Females of this family lack an ovipositor at the end of the abdomen and lay their eggs by dipping the abdomen in the water as they fly over.
-Ovipositing is usually done without a male.
+Females of this family lack an ovipositor at the end of their abdomen and lay their eggs by dipping their abdomen in water as they fly over.
+Ovipositing is usually done without a male present.

+Members of the family are found on every continent, but there are very few records from South America and much of Europe and central Eurasia.
+They are most observed in East and Southeast Asia, North America, and sub-Saharan Africa.

 Early stages

-The naiads hatch after two weeks and are born with three gills for respiration (Lung 2001).
+Naiads hatch after two weeks and are born with three gills for respiration.

 Naiads are found in rivers, streams, and lakes where there is water movement.
 They crawl in debris at the water's bottom and wait for prey.
-They mostly eat mosquito larvae, freshwater shrimp, fish and tadpoles (Young 1955).
+They mostly eat mosquito larvae, freshwater shrimp, fish and tadpoles.

+Genera

+The following genera are currently placed in Macromiidae: